Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Introduction

-The literature studies causal SDE models under various assumptions (see Section~\ref{sec:related_work}).
-We focus on continuous-time, linear, time-homogeneous stationary SDEs, i.e., the stationary Ornstein-Uhlenbeck (OU) process.
-We assume that the causal structure, namely, which variables directly affect others, is known.
-Given a fixed causal structure, a central question is identifiability, i.e., whether the value of a causal effect (or a property of it, such as its sign) can be determined from the observational distribution.
-Our main contributions are as follows: \begin{itemize} \item \textbf{Sign identifiability.} \quad Existing notions of identifiability for OU processes assume a known causal structure and a fixed part of the model parameters, specifically the diffusion matrix.
-Since the OU process is invariant under positive rescaling, fixing the diffusion matrix imposes a strong restriction (see Section~\ref{sec:background_sde}).
-Respecting this scale invariance, we introduce a notion of edge-sign identifiability (see Section~\ref{sec:definitions}), focusing on the sign rather than the magnitude of a causal effect.
-Sign identifiability requires only that the causal structure be known, thereby relaxing the assumption that the diffusion matrix is known. \item \textbf{Categories of sign identifiability.}\quad Our analysis distinguishes three cases: identifiability, non-identifiability, and partial identifiability.
-We also show that in the confounding structure, the sign of the causal effect is partially identifiable with positive measure (for more details, see Section~\ref{sec:general_sign_identifiability}).
-Moreover, numerical experiments in Section~\ref{sec:numerical_results} suggest that partial identifiability constitutes a genuine intermediate regime between identifiability and non-identifiability. \item \textbf{General criteria and applications to specific structures.} \quad We derive general criteria for edge-sign identifiability and apply them to specific graph structures in Section~\ref{sec:edg_sign_identifiability_results}.
+\begin{itemize} \item \textbf{Sign identifiability.} \quad Only assuming the causal structure to be known limits what can be learned about the causal effect.
+Therefore, we introduce a notion of edge-sign identifiability (see Section~\ref{sec:definitions}), focusing on the sign rather than the magnitude of a causal effect. \item \textbf{Categories of sign identifiability.}\quad Our analysis distinguishes three categories: identifiable, non-identifiable, and partially identifiable.
+While the term \emph{partial identifiability} is often used as a name for the broader research area of bounding causal effects \citep{lanners2026data}, we use it here to denote a new identifiability category for edge signs.
+We also show that in the confounding structure, the sign of the causal effect is partially identifiable with positive measure (for more details, see Section~\ref{sec:general_sign_identifiability}), making it a genuine category.
+Moreover, numerical experiments in Section~\ref{sec:numerical_results} suggest that partial identifiability constitutes an important intermediate category besides identifiability and non-identifiability. \item \textbf{General criteria and applications to specific structures.} \quad We derive general criteria for edge-sign identifiability and apply them to specific graph structures in Section~\ref{sec:edg_sign_identifiability_results}.
 General criteria include, for instance, a graphical criterion for determining whether an edge is identifiable.
 We apply the general criteria in some special graph structures, including causal structures analogous to bivariate cause–effect and instrumental variable settings, for which we obtain an explicit expression for the sign of the causal effect in terms of the covariance matrix. \end{itemize}